SpeckyYT/donkey-db/README.md

 #### parseSingle (static)

-Parses a donkey string into usable data (not required)
+Parses a donkey string into usable data (not required for usage)

 ```js
 DonkeyDB.parseSingle(data, parse) // data:string, parse:boolean (if true, JSON.parse-s the data)